LaVell Edwards: Head coaching record

-Source: LaVell Edwards Coaching Record

 Personal life

 While head football coach at BYU, Edwards also earned a doctorate.

-Following his retirement from coaching, Edwards remained a prominent leader and speaker for members of the Church of Jesus Christ of Latter-day Saints (LDS Church), which owns and operates BYU.
-He and his wife served an 18-month mission for the LDS Church in New York City during 2002 and 2003.
+Following his retirement from coaching, Edwards remained a prominent leader and speaker in the Church of Jesus Christ of Latter-day Saints (LDS Church), which owns and operates BYU.
+He and his wife served an eighteen-month mission for the LDS Church in New York City during 2002 and 2003.
+He lived in Provo, Utah until his death.

 Death

 Edwards suffered a broken hip on December 24, 2016, and died five days later at his home in Provo on December 29, at the age of 86.
 A public memorial service was held at the Utah Valley Convention Center in Provo on January 6, 2017.
 A private funeral service for family and friends was then held the next day, on January 7.